 Dr. Klick is an associate professor of anesthesiology and critical care medicine at the University of Vermont Medical Center in Burlington, VT.
 In addition to his clinical roles as a cardiothoracic anesthesiologist and intensivist, he serves as the director of perioperative ultrasound for the University of Vermont Department of Anesthesiology.

-American Institute of Ultrasound in Medicine Liaison (AIUM)
+Ex-officio member and American Institute of Ultrasound in Medicine (AIUM liaison)